andre-luiz-dos-santos/speedtest-go/README.md

 To avoid having users hitting the Google Data Saver proxy servers when doing a speed test, use the options `-redir-bind` and `-redir-url` to redirect to `-web-bind`.

 To restrict access based on the remote IP address, use the option `-allow-from`.

+Data received on `/ping.php` is forwarded to `-ping-url`.
+Key `addr` is added, containing the client IP:port.
+This feature may be used to handle data from the browser, like test results, etc.